sylxforce-dev/qwen-local-code-eval/local-quant-benchmark.md

 # Part 4 — Bonus Round: The Meta-Test (Q4 Capability Showcase)

-To demonstrate the absolute constraint ceiling of the 27B ~4-bit configuration, it was tasked with a "meta-test"—writing a complete `llama_cpp` local LLM runner script to execute other models.
+To demonstrate the absolute constraint ceiling of the 27B ~4-bit configuration, it was tasked with a "meta-test" — writing a complete `llama_cpp` local LLM runner script to execute other models.
 This prompt enforced extreme density regarding exact parameter binding, robust error handling, and deep dictionary slicing.

 **The Exact Prompt:**
 > "Write ONLY the raw Python code.
 Do not explain, do not add comments outside the code.
-Implement exactly this function: def run_local_llm(model_path: str, prompt: str, max_tokens: int, temperature: float) -> str: The function must initialize and run a local LLM using the llama_cpp library while preserving all explicitly required rules.
+Implement exactly this function: `def run_local_llm(model_path: str, prompt: str, max_tokens: int, temperature: float) -> str:` The function must initialize and run a local LLM using the llama_cpp library while preserving all explicitly required rules.
 1. Import 'Llama' from 'llama_cpp' at the top of the file.
 2. If model_path is an empty string, return an empty string immediately.
 3. Initialize the Llama model instance using the provided model_path.
 You must explicitly set n_gpu_layers=-1 and n_ctx=4096.
 4. Invoke the model instance with the provided prompt, max_tokens, and temperature.
 You must set echo=False.
 5. Extract the generated text from the returned dictionary.
 The text is located exactly at response['choices'][0]['text'].
 6. Return the extracted text string, completely stripped of leading and trailing whitespace.
 7. Wrap the initialization and inference in a try-except block.
 If ANY exception occurs, catch it and return exactly the string 'ERROR'.
 ARCHITECTURE STRICTLY DEFINED BY THE ARCHITECT: Do not add any other imports.
 Do not add classes.
 Do not add helper functions.
 Do not change the function signature.
 Do not add markdown fences.
 CRITICAL COMMAND: Output ONLY the complete raw Python implementation.
 No explanations.
 No analysis.
 No markdown.
 No omitted sections."

 **Behavioral Breakdown (27B ~4-bit):**
 - **Throughput:** 2.24 tok/s (125 tokens in 55.82s).
 - **Code Quality:** Clinically perfect Python.
-Flawless parameter binding (`n_gpu_layers=-1`, `n_ctx=4096`, `echo=False`), exact dictionary slicing (`response['choices'][0]['text']`), and a robust `try-except` fallback.
+Flawless parameter binding (`n_gpu_layers=-1`, `n_ctx=4096`, `echo=False`), exact dictionary slicing (`response['choices'][0]['text']`), and a robust try-except fallback.
 - **Instruction Adherence:** ~99%.
 It successfully omitted the opening markdown fence and conversational filler, though it leaked a trailing ` ``` ` backtick at the very end.
 Functionally and structurally, the code is production-ready.

 **Observation:** When throughput is not a strict requirement, the 27B ~4-bit tier serves as a highly capable, autonomous system architect capable of handling dense configuration rules without logic drift.